scassandra/scassandra.github.io/index.md

 ###Current limitations:
-* Only tested with Java Datastax driver version 2 and above.
-Support for version 1 will come later.
-Other drivers will be tested and supported soon.
+* Does not work with version 2.1 of the Datastax java driver, only tested with version 1.0.* and 2.0.*
-* Collections aren't supported.
+* Collections that aren't of type text are not supported
 * Custom types aren't supported.
 * Binary protocol only.
 No planned support for thrift.